DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 ## S2d.
 West Annex
 <span class="citation">This scene takes place in Chapter 13, Areas X15 and X16.</span>

-This area is largely as described in <span class="citation">X15.
-Southwest Annex (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X15SouthwestAnnex">X15.
+Southwest Annex</a> (p.
 186)</span>.
 However, no **dire wolf** or “bloodthirsty mountain folk" are present.
 Instead, add the following to the end of this area’s description:

 <div class="description">
 <p>A tall, broad-shouldered woman clad in wolfskin clutches a tall, single-bladed spear with a curved end, just beside a stocky man with thick, black stubble and a greataxe across his back.
 Dark bags hang under their bloodshot eyes.</p>